mariapaulasag/Learning-SQL_basics/README.md

 # Learning-SQL_basics
-basic codes in sql, where %%order by
+basic codes in sql, where %% , order by ,Having, calculating the mean, minimum, maximum, Group by and creating new columns